abdosaeedelhassan/laratickets/README.md

 # laratickets
-real time tickets system for laravel framework
+real time tickets system for laravel framework, this package is transformation from (https://github.com/thekordy/ticketit) using livewire concept

 **Important note:** this package is under development and not completed yet